movidius/ncappzoo/apps/rapid-image-classifier/README.md

 # rapid-image-classifier

-Perform image classification on a large number of images, using DNNs on Intel® Movidius™ Neural Compute Stick (NCS).
-This sample code was used to validate a Dogs vs Cats classifier built using a customized version of GoogLeNet.
-You can read more about this project (and a step-by-step guide) on <a href="https://movidius.github.io/blog/deploying-custom-caffe-models/">NCS developer blog</a>.
+Perform image classification on a large number of images, using deep neural networks (DNN) on Intel® Movidius™ Neural Compute Stick (NCS).
+This sample code can be used to deploy various pre-trained DNNs such as GoogLeNet, SqueezeNet, MobileNet(s), Inception, etc. You can read more about this project, and a step-by-step guide of how to build such an app on <a href="https://movidius.github.io/blog/ncs-image-classifier/">NCS developer blog</a>.

 ## Prerequisites